laminas-api-tools/documentation/recipes/upload-files-to-api.md

   if one part does not pass the whitelist -- is the entire request rejected?

-Due to the difficulties with both sending `multipart/mixed` responses as well as handling them, Apigility does not support that media type at this time.
+Due to the difficulties with both sending `multipart/mixed` responses as well as handling them, API Tools does not support that media type at this time.

 Now, finally, we'll look at the middle option, `multipart/form-data`.
 This media type is natively supported by every client we've reviewed, and, in fact, is the only multipart type that is available